JoeAlamo/joealamo.github.io/about.md

 sidebar_link: true
 ---

-I'm a DevOps Engineer at [hedgehog lab](https://www.hedgehoglab.com/) building cloud-based systems, helping the team solve interesting engineering problems and ensuring the smooth delivery of projects for our clients.
+I'm a Senior DevOps Engineer at [One Utility Bill](https://oneutilitybill.co) helping the team to make everything utility bills related hassle-free for our customers.

-At hedgehog lab the way we approach infrastructure has transformed, adopting an infrastructure-as-code approach where we leverage CloudFormation in conjunction with Python & Bash scripts to reliably provision our cloud environments, using the same approaches we apply to code across the organisation.

-The best type of process is one completely automated by code.
-This is best embodied by the Docker-based CICD systems for the 4 platforms we use (Android, iOS, Python & React) and continue to improve upon.
+We're heavy on automation, partner-to-partner APIs and seamless user-focused web experiences.

+At this fast-moving & quickly growing startup I work closely with the CTO & Head of Development to ensure our development capabilities are industry leading and that we are setup for continued growth and success.

+## Previous Work

+At hedgehog lab I headed the DevOps transformation for a high-growth global agency working on projects for Deliveroo, GoCity, Kodak, and Clever Clinic.
+My main focus was our development practices, cloud infrastructure and automated CICD systems.

+At Koios Technology I led & architected the development of [Ocucon](https://ocucon.com/), the worlds first cloud-based Video-Surveillance-as-a-Service solution.

 ## Consulting

 I've helped [Wriggle Security](https://www.wrigglesecurity.co.uk/) launch their cyber security business in the North East of England.
-I provided security testing training to their employees and conducted several audits for their clients.
+I provided security testing training to their employees, conducted several audits for their clients and developed proof-of-concept demos with physical pentesting tools.

-## Previous Work

-At Koios Technology I led & architected the development of [Ocucon](https://ocucon.com/), the worlds first cloud-based Video-Surveillance-as-a-Service solution.

 ## University